climate-zones-and-weather-patterns

 Dry Climate Zones

-Dry climates, including arid and semi-arid regions, face challenges such as limited water availability.
+Dry climates, including arid and semi-arid regions, face severe challenges such as limited water availability and high evapotranspiration rates.
 Common crops in these areas include:

 - Olives